-As a tenant moving into a property, or as a buyer looking to purchase, it is the legal requirement of the existing owner to provide you with a full Energy Performance Certificate, free of charge.
+As a tenant moving into a property, it is the legal requirement of the existing owner to provide you with a full Energy Performance Certificate, free of charge.

-As of April 2020 it is unlawful to let any residential property that doesn’t meet an E.
+As of October 2020 it will be unlawful to let any residential property that doesn’t meet an E.

 For further information, please visit the Government EPC website here.

 What is an inventory?